tokenring-ai/websearch/README.md

 Commands support interactive provider selection with tree-based UI and help documentation.

-## Scripting Functions
+### Scripting Functions

-The websearch plugin automatically registers four global scripting functions when the scripting service is available:
+The plugin automatically registers four global scripting functions when the scripting service is available:

 - `searchWeb(query: string)`: Performs a web search and returns JSON results
 - `searchNews(query: string)`: Performs a news search and returns JSON results